maciejjedrzejczyk/hlf-arm64/README.md

 ### 1.3 To Do

-- *Testing the deployment on Apple M1 CPU*
 - *Creation of Hyperledger Caliper ARM-compatible images and testing with Hyperledger Fabric*
 - *Creation of Hyperledger Explorer ARM-compatible images and testing with Hyperledger Fabric*